neuralmagic/sparseml/docs/recal-pytorch.md

-## Recalibrating in PyTorch
+# Recalibrating in PyTorch

+[TODO: ENGINEERING: EDIT THE FOLLOWING SO IT REFLECTS ANY UPDATES; THEN REMOVE THIS COMMENT.]

 The recalibration tooling for PyTorch is located under `neuralmagicML.pytorch.recal`.
 Inside are APIs designed to make model recalibration as easy as possible.
 Additionally, the tooling is designed to work with the previously described [config files](docs/recal-config.md).

-The `ScheduledModifierManager` is used to create modifiers from a config file.
+- `ScheduledModifierManager`: creates modifiers from a config file.
 Specifically, `ScheduledModifierManager.from_yaml(/PATH/TO/config.yaml)` should be used.

-The function call will return a new instance of `ScheduledModifierManager` containing the modifiers described in the config file.
+- The function call will return a new instance of `ScheduledModifierManager` containing the modifiers described in the config file.

-Once a manager class has been created, a `ScheduledOptimizer` class must be created.
+- Once a manager class has been created, a `ScheduledOptimizer` class must be created.
 This class is used to wrap the `ScheduledModifierManager`, PyTorch model, and PyTorch optimizer to enable modifying the training process.

-The `ScheduledOptimizer` should then be used in place of the original PyTorch optimizer in the rest of your code.
+- The `ScheduledOptimizer` should then be used in place of the original PyTorch optimizer in the rest of your code.
 Mainly, it overrides the `optimizer.step()` function to modify the training process.

-Additionally, `optimizer.epoch_start()` and `optimizer.epoch_end()` should be called at the start and end of each epoch, respectively.
+- Additionally, `optimizer.epoch_start()` and `optimizer.epoch_end()` should be called
+at the start and end of each epoch, respectively.

 Example:

 ```python
 import math
 from torch.optim import Adam